Ingrid Miethe: Early career and education

 After initial studies at Greifswald Medical School from 1978 to 1981, Miethe worked as an orthoptist at the ophthalmic clinic in Plauen.
 From 1985 on she was active in the independent peace movement of East Germany, and was the object of a Stasi operation.
 In autumn of 1989 she was active in the New Forum and initiated the Working Group on Education in Berlin.
 Because of her political activities, she was not admitted to university in the GDR and worked in various other occupations.
 Her academic career began after the fall of the Berlin Wall.

-From 1990 to 1995 Miethe studied Education Sciences at the Technical University of Berlin, followed by a postgraduate course in Qualitative Research Methodology at the Free University of Berlin (FU Berlin).
+From 1990 to 1995 Miethe studied Education Sciences at Technische Universität Berlin, followed by a postgraduate course in Qualitative Research Methodology at the Free University of Berlin (FU Berlin).
 After obtaining a doctorate in Political Science at FU Berlin in 1999, she worked as a research associate in the Department of Education at the University of Greifswald.
 From 2002 to 2010 she was Professor of General Education at the Protestant university, Evangelische Hochschule, in Darmstadt.
 In 2007, Miethe received her Habilitation in education at the University of Halle-Wittenberg.